ArisC123/Cardoso-Data-Science-Portfolio/MLStreamlitApp/README.md

 - Accuracy
 - ROC Curve and AUC Score

+## 📈 Visual Examples
+Here is an example of a graph that provides insight into the dataset:

+![ROC Curve]

 ## 📚 References
 Below are the resources used to build this project.
 Feel free to explore them for your own work.